rob-myers/rob-myers.github.io/docs/plan.md

 ### Done

+- ✅ While locked can transform Selection, and apply on unlock.
+- ✅ Can lock `Selection` and transform via keys
+- ✅ Can mirror `Selection` x/y
+- ✅ Can rotate `Selection` ± 90 degrees
 - ✅ Support `return` inside a function
 - ✅ Create replacement for brush i.e. `Selection`
   - ✅ Can select rectilinear polygons.